IsaacMartin151/HunterXHunter/index.md

 ### Nen Crystals

 Upon spawning, players start with 2 hearts.
-Found underground, Nen Crystals can be used to increase a player's hearts as well as Nen Power.
+Nen Crystals are found underground and can be used to increase a player's hearts as well as Nen Power.
 Nen Abilities differ based on what category of Nen User the player chooses.
 Nen can be used for a wide range of things and provide the player with unique advantages and disadvantages.

 ### Abilities